TheGoodlike13/oblivion_dmg/README.md

 So that's a bonus.

 P.S.
 I may have gone a little insane half way through the project.
-Please excuse any code or comments that seems a little too avant-garde.
+Please excuse any code or comments that seem a little too avant-garde.

+## Commands

+TO BE EXPLAINED

 ## Limitations